Johnson Controls International plc

 JCI

-Johnson Controls is a global leader in building products and technology solutions, primarily serving the heating, ventilation, and air conditioning (HVAC) industry.
+Johnson Controls is a global leader in building technologies, specializing in heating, ventilation, air conditioning, and refrigeration equipment.

 Investment Opinion: Should I buy JCI Today?